Harmful Effects of Radiation Side Effects of Exposure to Radiation

 Harmful side effects of radiation on your health are the deadliest and the most common types of cancer.
 Prevention starts with protection from too much exposure to radiation.

-Two types of radiation may trigger the onset of tumor and they are:
+There are two types of radiation that may trigger the onset of tumor and they are: Ionizing and Ultraviolet.

 Leukemia is the most common radiation-induced tumor.
 The disease develops within 2 years after acute exposure to the harmful health effects of radiation.